Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 El Picaflor in the 5e.
 Peruvian, the lomo saltado is the move, the leche de tigre is the dare.

-One Spanish phrase your tween should learn before going.
+One Spanish phrase your teen should learn before going.
 Esto está fuego - this is fire.
 Paris tweens are learning it from TikTok the same way her American friends are.
 Practice on the plane.

 Day-of itinerary in Paris